 Join Women’s League for the exclusive opportunity to learn from prominent Jewish scholars.
-These sessions will be held via Zoom online conference calls – register for the next Study With Scholars session on September 5 here!
+These sessions will be held via Zoom online conference calls.
 Questions?
-Contact program lead Barbara Ezring at firstname.lastname@example.org.
+Contact Program Coordinator Barbara Ezring at firstname.lastname@example.org.

 The next Study with Scholars will be announced soon – keep checking for updates!